-The Amazon Fire HD 10 has established itself as one the very cheapest and best value 10-inch tablets that you can buy.
-It includes access to most major apps and services, a very powerful voice assistant and almost all of the content you could need.
-At less than half the cost of Apple's cheapest iPad, but with just as big a screen, this 1080p tab has held its own as one of the few genuine tech bargains around.
+The Amazon Fire HD 10 has established itself as one of the very cheapest and best-value 10-inch tablets that you can buy.
+It includes access to almost every app and service, a very powerful voice assistant and practically all of the content you could need.
+At less than half the price of Apple's cheapest iPad, but with a screen that's just as large, this 1080p tab has held its own as one of the few genuine tech bargains around.

-The "all-new" Amazon Fire HD 10 (presumably they’re all all-new until they’re not) is slightly smaller and lighter than its predecessor but the screen is still 10.1 inches.
-In fact, it's very much a case of evolution and not revolution for 2021 but, with very little competition around at this level, that's all that was needed.
+The 2021 Amazon Fire HD 10 we have before us (which is still the latest generation of the model over two years on) is slightly smaller and lighter than its 2019-released predecessor, but the screen is still 10.1 inches.
+Overall, it's very much a case of evolution and not revolution but, with very little competition around at this level, that's all that was needed.

 The most obvious differences between this 2021 Fire Tab 10 and the 2019 model are the size and weight.
 It’s shed about 40g from the previous half-kilo weight.
 That might not sound like much but it makes one-handed use notably less of a strain on the wrist.

 It's also 15mm shorter on its longest edge and 8mm thinner.
 Not only does that make it more manageable but the 16:10 screen now fits more evenly into the frame, with a uniform 15mm bezel running all the way around, winning points for neatness if nothing else.

 As for the choice of colour for the rim and plastic rear, that, once again, is unchanged: Denim, Lavender, Olive or Black.

 There are no new additions to the ports and buttons but there’s been a bit of a reshuffle.
 Amazon has gone for a landscape-first look and feel, shifting the front-facing camera to the centre of the long edge (something Apple should have done with its latest iPads).
 The covered microSD slot remains on the bottom side corner, although now it can take a 1TB card (up from the previous maximum of 512GB).